TahaTabatabaei/mohasebati_HW2/README.md

 simple classifier with perceptron (university assignment)

-In this project, the goal is to implement a classifier to predict if a passenger is satisfied with his travel services or not
+In this project, the goal is to implement a classifier to predict if a passenger is satisfied with his travel services or not (airline passengers satisfaction dataset)

 in firts phase, perceptron classifier used for prediction the final result score is 83%